 Scattering of light

-Scattering of Light is a physics term that refers to a variety of physical processes in which moving particles or radiation of some kind, such as light or sound, are forced to deviate from a straight path due to localised non-uniformities (including particles and radiation) in the medium through which they pass.
-This also includes departure of reflected radiation from the angle anticipated by the law of reflection in traditional usage.
+Scattering of Light is a physics term that refers to a variety of physical processes in which moving particles or radiation of some kind, such as light or sound, are forced to deviate from a straight path due to localized non-uniformities (including particles and radiation) in the medium through which they pass.
+Scattering of light also includes the departure of reflected radiation from the angle anticipated by the law of reflection in traditional usage.

 What is Scattering of light Meaning?

-Particle-particle collisions between molecules, atoms, electrons, photons, and other particles are referred to as scattering.
-Cosmic ray scattering in the high atmosphere, particle collisions inside particle accelerators, electron scattering by gas atoms in fluorescent lamps, and neutron scattering inside nuclear reactors are just a few examples.
+Scattering of light Meaning is Particle-particle collisions between molecules, atoms, electrons, photons, and other particles are referred to as scattering.
+Cosmic ray scattering in the high atmosphere, particle collisions inside particle accelerators, electron scattering by gas atoms in fluorescent lamps, and neutron scattering inside nuclear reactors are just a few scattering of light examples.

 Read More: